project-meucci/thimm.github.io/docs/Agtech - So What?/Ep-59-mic-fels-on-startup-buzzwords-and-where-the-real-value-is-in-agtech.md

 ---
-title: Ep 59: Mic Fels on startup buzzwords and where the real value is in agtech
+title: Ep 59 Mic Fels On Startup Buzzwords And Where The Real Value Is In Agtech
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-02-05)